brkicdusan/league-config-manager/README.md

 ### Changing profile

 To use settings from a profile press the use button (second button from the left)

+### Auto-swap

+To use a specific settings profile for a champion, under that profile select the champion you want to auto-swap on **IMPORTANT:** Don't forget to set `Default` profile so you can swap back

 ## Troubleshooting